carryTatum/GETER/README.md

 pip install -r requirements.txt

 ```
-## Step 2: Data Preparation
+## 📊Step 2: Data Preparation
 To prepare the data, start by using a temporal encoder to generate embeddings for entities and relations (we used the RE-GCN model for this purpose).
 Next, run the script `./get_Graph.py` to obtain the graph embeddings.
 Finally, execute `./convert_instruction.py` to construct the training and validation instruction datasets.
-For assistance with generating embeddings for entities and relations, refer to this resource: https://github.com/LiaoMengqi/KGMH.
+For assistance with generating embeddings for entities and relations, refer to this resource [KGMH](https://github.com/LiaoMengqi/KGMH).

-## Step 3: Training
+## 🛠️Step 3: Training
 ```sh
 torchrun --nproc_per_node 2 --master_port 29500 lora_GETER.py \
     --ddp_timeout 180000000 \